indieweb/wordpress-indieweb/readme.txt

 = How do I get Started? =

 IndieWeb for WordPress includes a plugin installer program.
-A Getting Started Guide can be found under Plugins->IndieWeb.
+A Getting Started Guide can be found under IndieWeb.

 = Where can I find help?
 Can I contribute? =